 As the memory loss worsens, caregivers may also need to provide verbal prompts to encourage individuals to eat.
 Bite-sized finger foods may encourage eating because they do not require utensils.
 Modified food textures are also commonly prescribed, since they can be easier to chew and swallow.

 The Healthcare Team

 As dementia progresses, other forms of assistance with meals may be needed.
 Be sure to discuss any changes in eating or drinking habits with a health care provider.
 Members of the health care team, including registered dietitian nutritionists, speech language pathologists and occupational therapists are skilled in helping individuals with dementia and their caregivers.
 RDNs assess a patient's nutrient needs and develop an individualized eating plan that takes into account personal food preferences and abilities.
 A referral to an RDN can be provided by a physician.
-Use the Find an Expert tool to locate an RDN in your area.
+Use the Find a Nutrition Expert tool to locate an RDN in your area.